-Parametric surfaces are the easiest to work with.
 A parametric surface is defined by a mathematical function of two parameters (u,v), where u and v are numbers, and each value of the function is a point in space.
 The surface consists of all the points that are values of the function for u and v in some specified ranges.
-For three.js, the function is a regular JavaScript function that takes three parameters: u, v, and an object of type THREE.Vector3.
-The function must modify the vector to represent the point in space that corresponds to the values of the u and v parameters.
-A parametric surface geometry is created by calling the function at a grid of (u,v) points.
-This gives a collection of points on the surface, which are then connected to give a polygonal approximation of the surface.
-In three.js, the values of both u and v are always in the range 0.0 to 1.0.
-The geometry is created by a constructor where func is the JavaScript function that defines the surface, and slices and stacks determine the number of points in the grid; slices gives the number of subdivisions of the interval from 0 to 1 in the u direction, and stacks, in the v direction.
+For three.js, the function is a regular JavaScript function that takes three parameters: u, v, and an object where func is the JavaScript function that defines the surface, and slices and stacks determine the number of points in the grid; slices gives the number of subdivisions of the interval from 0 to 1 in the u direction, and stacks, in the v direction.
 Once you have the geometry, you can use it to make a mesh in the usual way.
 Here is an example, from the sample program:

 '''

-new THREE.ParametricGeometry( func, slices, stacks )
+new ParametricGeometry( func, slices, stacks )

 '''